 Casa Dos Quatro Ventos

 A large place fully furnished with antique pieces from Uganda and elsewhere in Africa.
 Located in a peaceful street close to everything.
 Here guests rent the whole house complete with kitchen.
 One double room has a/c and all rooms have fans.
 Large garden, rooftop terrace up a set of wooden stairs, perfect for party or other social/business event

 3 rooms, 2 with double beds and private bathrooms and 1 twin shared bathroom

 Contact | Email [email protected] Ph: +258 84 5350795 or 82 07 96610

-On the mainland to the left of the bridge.
+On the mainland to the left of the bridge is Casuarina Camping.
 Situated on a beach with views across the water to Ilha de Mozambique.
-There’s a simple restaurant on site and plenty of shops and market stalls just 200meters away in the Jembesse village.
+There’s a simple restaurant on site and plenty of shops and market stalls just 200meters away in the busy Jembesse village.

-Casuarina Camping has ample parking making it suitable for over-landers and camper vans but its location on the ‘wrong’ side of the bridge rules it out for most travellers.
+Casuarina Camping has ample parking making it suitable for over-landers and camper vans but its location on the ‘wrong’ side of the bridge rules it out for most visitors to Ilha

 Rooms with double bed and shared bathroom